mqwerty988/my-repository/README.md

 # my-repository
-This repository i will be using to store my programs online safely
+I will be using this repository to store my programs online safely.